vihagendra/IS601-Assignment-1/GitFlow & Tools.md

 * Scalability:
 You can quickly create new containers if demand for your applications requires them.
 When using multiple containers you can take advantage of a range of container management options.
 See the Docker documentation for more information on these options.

+## Automated Testing & Continuous Integration
+* **Automated testing** is the application of software tools to automate a human driven manual process of reviewing and validating a software product.
+Most modern software projects now include automated testing from inception.
+To fully appreciate the value of automated testing, however, it helps to understand what life was like  before it was widely adopted.
+* **Continuous Integration** Continuous Integration (CI) is a development practice where developers integrate code into a shared repository frequently, preferably several times a day.
+Each integration can then be verified by an automated build and automated tests.
+While automated testing is not strictly part of CI it is typically implied.